THE FALL OF DON JUAN

 MICHAEL.
 What bouquet?
 (Sees the violets.)
 Ah, this one...
 Just a sec.
 (Pulls Witness to the side.)
 Where's the nearest florist?

 WITNESS.
-By the train station.
+At the train station.

 MICHAEL.
 How far away is it?